rahul-gharat/dronahq-docs/docs/building-with-ai/create-apps-with-ai.md

 Once the app is created, you can use AI-powered prompts to:
 - Edit components using @component prompts
-- Add actions and workflows
+- Add actionflows
 - Replace components dynamically

 To know more refer to the following docs.

 ### Current Limitations
-- Supports only SQL connector for now
+- Supports only SQL connector for now, also without data-query UI can't be generated.
 - Cannot generate or bind full custom data queries
-- Property updates supported on limited controls (9 for now)
+- Property updates supported on [limited controls](/building-with-ai/ai-powered-editing/#supported-controls).
-- Action flow generation is limited in scope
+- Action flow generation is limited in scope with [limited actions](/building-with-ai/ai-powered-editing/#supported-actions).
-- Replace operation is supported on select controls only